chinmayee-shivananjaiah/Interrupt_Controller/README.md

 When an interrupt source becomes active, the controller checks whether that interrupt is enabled.

-The enabled interrupts are evaluated according to their priority.
-The highest-priority active interrupt is selected, and the controller generates a single "IRQ_OUT" signal.
+The enabled interrupts are evaluated active interrupt is selected, and the controller generates a single "IRQ_OUT" signal.

 Interrupts can be masked using the interrupt enable mechanism and cleared through the interrupt clear mechanism.